 - On both sides of the new park, a narrow road was constructed in cart track (concrete strips with grass dales and/or gravel lawn in between and along them).

-- Where a wide turning circle was required for emergency services, this was built slightly elevated in recovered curbstones with a wide green joint.
+- A wide turning circle was required for emergency services, which was built slightly elevated in recovered curbstones with a wide green joint.

 - Planters in the main street were expanded and also got a layer of shrubs.